 This section describes what is included in a complete application package.
-Applicants should anticipate that failure to submit as application that contains all of the specified elements will negatively affect the review of the paper and may result in the paper not being considered for funding.
+Applicants should anticipate that failure to submit an application that contains all of the specified elements will negatively affect the review of the application and may result in the application not being considered for funding.
 Should a decision be made to make an award, it may result in the inclusion of special conditions that preclude access to or use of award funds pending satisfaction of the conditions.
 It is the responsibility of the applicant to ensure that a complete application is submitted by the deadline.
-OVW may not contact applicants for missing items.

-Applicants should not submit documents that were not specifically asked for in the application package.
-Providing information that was not requested will not increase the likelihood that a paper will be selected for funding.
-All materials submitted as part of a paper may be released pursuant to a request under the Freedom of Information Act.
+Applicants should not submit documents that were not specifically asked for in the solicitation.
+Providing information that was not requested will not increase the likelihood that an application will be selected for funding.
+All materials submitted as part of an application may be released pursuant to a request under the Freedom of Information Act.